 This list of suggested documents subject to this policy is not exhaustive, but is meant to provide a general explanation of the types of documents that should be archived.

-The Chapter may choose to withhold any document which in the opinion of the Executive Director or Chapter legal counsel is subject to confidentiality laws, including but not limited to personnel matters and litigation documents.
+The Chapter may choose to withhold any document which in the opinion of the Executive Director or Chapter legal counsel is subject to confidentiality laws, including but not limited to personnel matters, personal financial information (e.g., records of personal checks),and litigation documents.

 Administrative Responsibility.
 Implementation of this policy shall be administered by the Chapter Historian(s), in cooperation with the Vice President for Administration, Chapter executive staff, and the presidents or chairs of the affiliated entities.

-Authority.
-This policy is established in accordance with action taken by the APA California board in October 2015, and is effective on the date signed by the Chapter President (see last page).

-Effective Date.
-This policy is effective immediately upon adoption.

-POLICY AND PROCEDURES

 Records Subject to Retention for the Archives.

 Permanent and Historical Organizational Records.
-Effective with the adoption of this policy, each of the entities described in Section 1 above shall transmit two (2) hard copies of the following documents to the Chapter Historian.
-If sensitive or aged original materials are available, then we suggest that those materials be provided to the archive so that they may be properly conserved in accordance with archival standards:
+Effective with the adoption of this policy, each of the entities described above shall transmit two (2) hard copies of the following documents to the Chapter Historians.
+If sensitive or aged original materials are available, those materials should be provided to the Archives so that they may be properly conserved in accordance with archival standards:

 Articles of Incorporation